I’m Not Your Scapegoat

 Enjoy promiscuity.
 Think about what cheating means.
 A cheater sees no wrongdoing or risk in being intimate with multiple partners and using manipulation to achieve his or her goals.

 How does one avoid becoming entangled with a cheater?

 Have a healthy self-esteem.
 People who possess a healthy self-esteem typically maintain a positive concept of self and know their worth.
 They are likely to avoid negative people and when it comes to relationships, actively evaluate the person considered for dating and ultimately, marriage.
-Lastly, people with a healthy self-esteem are more resistent to toxic people, and may be a turnoff to the latter party.
+Lastly, people with a healthy self-esteem are more resistant to toxic people, and may even be a turnoff to the latter party.

 Be emotionally and financially stable.
 Cheaters, and manipulative people for that matter, are good at providing for whatever deficiency they perceive in a victim’s life.
 Cheaters exploit that weakness to make their victims become dependent upon them emotionally and/or financially.

 Be direct and ask questions, and do it early in the acquaintance.
 There is nothing wrong with asking someone personal questions, if the two of you have intentions for dating, being intimate, or marriage.
 You must understand there are risks to not asking questions.
 In the world we live, people are coming up missing or murdered, sexually assaulted, or robbed with regularity.
 Don’t believe me, binge-watch crime investigative shows.
 You can’t reverse victimization.
 It is better to be safe than sorry or dead.
-When a person becomes defensive or angry because you asked questions related to character, finances, past relationships, HIV status, criminal history, etcetera, consider their behavior a red flag.
+When a person becomes defensive or angry because you asked questions related to character, finances, past relationships, STD status, criminal history, etcetera, consider their behavior a red flag.
 STOP!!!
 Do not pass go and collect $200.
 I will type it again.
 It is better to be safe than sorry or dead!
 Honest people have no problem with being transparent and expressing their intentions.